rqlite shell

 Example

-Connecting to a host running locally:
+Connecting to a host running locally and listing available commands:

 $ rqlite